filecoin-project/filecoin-docs/docs/mine/lotus/split-markets-miners.md

 accept storage and retrieval deals without impacting ongoing mining operations.
 The markets process communicates with the mining process over JSON-RPC.

-It is **highly recommended** to run the mining and markets processes on separate physical or virtual machines so that
+It is **highly recommended** to run the mining and markets processes on separate physical or virtual machines so that:
 - the machine hardware can be targeted according to the typical workload of the process
 - only the machine running the markets process exposes public ports